 - Designer Jim Fogarty gives us a tour of The Australian Garden at Cranbourne

-We meet Phillip Johnson again today as he takes us through the home garden he created at Olinda which inspired his award-winning Chelsea garden in 2013 for Flemings Nurseries.
+We meet Vaughn Greenhill today as he takes us through the home garden that Phillip Johnson created at Olinda which inspired his award-winning Chelsea garden in 2013 for Flemings Nurseries.
 His gorgeous garden has a sustainable billabong, surrounded by tree ferns, that doubles as a chemical free swimming pool.
 It has a waterfall, spa and is surrounded by garden featuring many indigenous plants.

 Just down the road is Cloudehill where a maze of stone walls and jewel-like garden rooms are set within woodlands of historic cool climate trees.
 Over the last 25 years Jeremy Francis has created a garden on deep volcanic loam and a rainfall of 1.25 metres a year on a site that was formerly a cut flower nursery.
 Jeremy is a master gardener with an exquisite eye for detail and design.
 He will guide us to areas looking their best in autumn, including the tranquil water garden, the warm coloured perennial borders and two of Australia’s best Japanese maples.
 Keep an eye out for the detailed paving, few gardens do it as well as Cloudehill.